oceanprotocol-archive/dev-ocean/doc/refactoring_design.md

 	* **hash condition**: it provides the proof of hash to prove the secret was received.
 For example, the hash of votes in the commit stage are used to verify the voters indeed submit the same votes in the reveal stage.
 	* **signature condition**: it verifies the signature to prove the ownership of private key for a public key.
 For example, service agreement needs the signature to verify the service request is signed by the consumer.
 	* **threshold condition**: it verifies that the percentage of M-out-of-N is achieved such as multi-signature and public voting.
 For example, 50% of voters need to support the application in order to get it whitelisted.
 Similarly, M-out-of-N nodes in Secret Store must be available to decrypt the secret token.
 	* **ethereum state condition**: it queries the state of ethereum ledger to prove certain condition.
-For example, block reward needs to query the status of service agreement and only reward providers of *fulfilled* service agreements.
+For example, network reward needs to query the status of service agreement and only reward providers of *fulfilled* service agreements.

 * **Reward**:
 	* **escrow account**: it holds the payment funds from consumer and only releases the payment to the provider when service agreement has been delivered.